KKunaal/Course-Management-Web-Application/README.md

-# Designing and implementing a complete web app using MEAN stack
+# Course Management web application using MEAN stack
 Student-Course Management System developed with an Express RESTful API as back-end,  MongoDB for storage and Angular as the Front-End.

 This application is currently configured to use the comp308-w2018 db on the local MongoDB instance.